 Master of Science in Global Media and Cultures

-The Master in Global Media and Cultures (MSGMC) combines the nationally recognized disciplinary strengths of Georgia Tech’s Schools of Literature, Media, and Communication (LMC) and Modern Languages (ML) into an exciting and uniquely synergistic multidisciplinary opportunity.
-The partly collaboratively taught curriculum offers a humanities-based graduate education to students interested in merging new media skills and competencies with linguistic and intercultural expertise, providing them with a competitive advantage in the marketplace and non-profit sectors.
-Multidisciplinary expertise in the linguistic and cultural study of media forms and technology will add value to students who seek employment in international business, government, or global development and service, including those working in organizations focusing on social entrepreneurship, civic engagement, sustainability, advertising, public relations, journalism, and broadcasting.
+The Master of Science in Global Media and Cultures (MSGMC) combines the nationally recognized disciplinary strengths of Georgia Tech’s Schools of Literature, Media, and Communication (LMC) and Modern Languages (ML) into an exciting multidisciplinary opportunity.
+The collaboratively taught curriculum offers a humanities-based graduate education to students interested in merging new media skills and competencies with linguistic and intercultural expertise.
+Multidisciplinary expertise in the study of media forms and technology, along with advanced training in a critical global language, will add value to students who seek employment in international business, government, or global development and service, including those working in organizations focusing on social entrepreneurship, civic engagement, sustainability, advertising, public relations, journalism, and broadcasting.
 The opportunities for applied cross-cultural and comparative training embedded in the degree will be useful for individuals working as communication managers in corporations, non-profits, and government and for those working in creative media arts, including cinema, and television.

 Program of Study

 The degree requirements are adaptable for individualized needs and interests.
 Each student’s course of study will be designed through dual advising by faculty from each School.